The world's most liveable cities in 2018

 And while Australia may have missed out on first place this time, three of its cities were among the best scoring, with Adelaide (96.6%) and Sydney (97.4%) coming behind Melbourne in 10th and fifth place.
 Canada performed well as well, with Toronto tying with Tokyo for seventh position on a score of 97.2% and Calgary (97.5%) and Vancouver (97.3%) taking fourth and sixth place respectively.

-Biggest improvements
+Biggest improvements, falls

 After Vienna, Copenhagen was the only other European city in the top ten.